The Multiverse God

 If there cannot be knowledge about other possibilities, then there can be no probability about them.

-• The multiverse attempts to explain the origin of our universe with us in it.
+• The multiverse is an attempt to explain the origin of our universe with us as an observer in it (by a materialistic process).
+It does this by multiplying probabilistic resources out to infinity.

-• Supposedly our universe with its full extent popped into existence because of the multiverse generator.
-In time we came to be here, and now we are observing the universe.
+• Supposedly our universe with all its matter and energy popped into existence because of the multiverse generator.
+Then in time by natural processes we came to be here, and now we observe our universe.

-• The same result can be had, however, with what is called a Boltzmann brain.
-This is an isolated brain that spontaneously forms with full memories of and full perceptions of existing in a universe.
+• The same result can also be had with what is called a Boltzmann brain.
+This is an isolated brain that spontaneously forms (out the multiverse generator) with full memories of and full illusory perceptions of existing in a universe.

-The multiverse concept appears to be mechanistic, but it cannot be scientific.
+The multiverse concept can appear to be mechanistic, but it cannot be scientific.
 The multiverse generator simply sounds to me like a god of convenience dressed up in materialism.

 • It is a god of the gaps for materialists, and as such it is a very shallow answer for a difficult and complex question. note